cc458/ISQ-Rebel-Alliances/README.md

-# Replication Data for: “Do Birds of a Feather Flock Together?
-Rebel Constituencies and Civil War Alliances,”
+# Replication Data for: "Do Birds of a Feather Flock Together?
+Rebel Constituencies and Civil War Alliances""

-## Citation:
+## Please use the following citation:

 Laia Balcells, Chong Chen, and Costantino Pischedda , “Do Birds of a Feather Flock Together?
 Rebel Constituencies and Civil War Alliances.” *International Studies Quarterly*, Volume 66, Issue 1, March 2022, sqab095, https://doi.org/10.1093/isq/sqab095

-For questions about the data, please contact the authors: Laia Balcells (laia.balcells@georgetown.edu), Chong Chen (chongchen@tsinghua.edu.cn) and Costantino Pischedda(cpischedda@miami.edu).
+ * For questions about the data, please contact the authors: Laia Balcells (laia.balcells@georgetown.edu), Chong Chen (chongchen@tsinghua.edu.cn) and Costantino Pischedda(cpischedda@miami.edu).
+ * Please note that there are large files that are uploaded with `git lfs` in this repository.
+To make sure you get the right size, we suggest that you use the `git lfs pull` or `git lfs clone` command to download the entire repository.

-# Instruction:
+# Replication Instruction:

-- Please check the ReadMe file first.
-There are four folders within the “Replication” Folder.
+- Please check the `ReadMe` file first.
+There are four folders within the repository.

-- **Data**:  The data folder includes data files for all models
+- **1. Data**:  The `data` folder includes data files for all models
-   + “glm_df4.RData”:  Main data used for all of our models except for the AME Models
+   + `glm_df4.RData`: Main data used for all of our models except for the AME Models
-   + “ame”: A folder for AME models and the model outputs (Figure 5 and Figure A11)
+   + `ame`: A folder for AME models and the model outputs (Figure 5 and Figure A11)
 		+ ``AllyList.RData``: Network data  for rebel alliances
 		+ ``Formal_AllyList.RData``: Network data  for rebel formal alliances
 		+ ``xDyadL.RData``: Dyadic-level covarites for AME